-Figure 11: AFE Schematic

-The figure above shows the schematic of the analog Front-End circuit.
 Fives input pins of the chips which are IN1, IN2, IN3, IN4, and IN5 are connected to RA, LA, LL, RL, and V1 respectively.
 The chip uses an external 4.096 MHz crystal oscillator connected between XTAL1 and XTAL2 pins to create the clock source for the device.
-The SPI interface requires 6 pins:

-Pin 15 – ALARMB: Alarm bar

-Pin 16: CSB : Chip-select bar

-Pin 17: SCLK: serial clock

-Pin 18: SDI: serial data input (Master out – Slave in)

-Pin 19: SDO: Serial data output (Master in – Slave out)

-Pin 20: DRDYB: data ready bar